OpenLI-NZ/openli/doc/ProvisionerDoc.md

 also be set to the target's phone number (MSISDN).
 The ALU Shim and JMirror methods do not apply to mobile IP intercepts.

+#### Using the RADIUS Calling Station ID to Identify IP Intercept Targets
+In a conventional RADIUS deployment, the identity of the subscriber can be found within the Username AVP field which is present in RADIUS request packets.
+In that case, the value of the RADIUS Username field is what you should use to configure an IP intercept where the subscriber is the target.

+However, some deployments use an alternative approach: the subscriber CPE is configured to send RADIUS requests with a default username and password (where all subscribers share the same 'credentials').
+Instead, individual users are recognised using the contents of the Calling Station Id AVP, which is unique for each subscriber.

+To accommodate the latter style of deployment, IP intercepts in OpenLI can be configured to indicate that the identity provided in the "User" field is specifically either a RADIUS Username or a RADIUS Calling Station Id (CSID).
+If not explicitly configured, OpenLI will assume attempt to match the identity against both RADIUS AVPs.

+Additionally, you may configure the provisioner with a list of "default" usernames.
+Any RADIUS Username AVPs that contain a value from that list are automatically not considered as potential targets, which may improve collector performance in cases where there are many subscribers that are using default RADIUS credentials.
+RADIUS packets with a Username matching a configured "default" will still have their CSID AVP examined, if present, to see if it matches the User field for a running intercept.

 ### SIP Servers and RADIUS Servers
 OpenLI uses SIP and RADIUS traffic to maintain internal state regarding which VOIP calls and IP sessions should be intercepted, respectively.
 To be able